-The right tools, technology, processes, and infrastructure can help you not only forecast demand and optimize storage but also understand when you should expand into another fulfillment center, or even in new markets.
+The right tools, technology, processes, and infrastructure can help you not only forecast demand and optimise storage but also understand when you should expand into another fulfilment centre, or even in new markets.

-Inventory allocation involves strategically tracking inventory levels across a distribution network to meet customer demand efficiently, while accounting for each unit sold across each channel and fulfilled from each location.
+Inventory allocation involves strategically tracking inventory levels across a distribution network to meet customer demand efficiently, while accounting for each unit sold across each channel and fulfiled from each location.

-With global supply chain shortages, manufacturer shutdowns due to COVID outbreaks, and rising costs, diversifying your supplier or manufacturer mix is another great way to optimize inventory control and reduce risk.
+With global supply chain shortages, manufacturer shutdowns due to COVID outbreaks, and rising costs, diversifying your supplier or manufacturer mix is another great way to optimise inventory control and reduce risk.

 8. Add items to your product range

-Once you’ve optimized your inventory, you should be able to understand whether it makes sense to expand your product line by selling complementary or supplemental products.
-Common examples include introducing a best-selling item in a variety of new colors, or expanding from selling just peanut butter, to a variety of jellies and jams.
+Once you’ve optimised your inventory, you should be able to understand whether it makes sense to expand your product line by selling complementary or supplemental products.
+Common examples include introducing a best-selling item in a variety of new colours, or expanding from selling just peanut butter, to a variety of jellies and jams.

 SKU proliferation refers to the process of adding more products to your inventory based on changes in the market and to attract more buyers to increase your sales.

 9. Reduce the number of products you sell